terrywbrady/dspaceUserMeeting/contributingToDSpace/PITCHME.md

 * Friendly community
   * Most of us are on small DSpace teams
+  * Support conversations are done in open forums
 * Limited bandwidth - sometimes questions are missed
 * No response?
 Try again